PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-Functionality.md

 ### Classic User OAuth

 With Classic User OAuth the application is always acting as a PagerDuty User.
-The application must take the user through an OAuth 2.0 code flow to obtain their authorization and consent before being granted an act as user access token.
-See [Act as User Tokens via Code Grant](09-Act-as-User-OAuth-Code-Grant.md) and [Act as User Tokens via PKCE](10-Act-as-User-OAuth-PKCE.md) for the two methods of obtaining these tokens.
+The application must take the user through an OAuth 2.0 code flow to obtain their authorization and consent before being granted a user OAuth token.
+See [Obtaining a User OAuth Token via Code Grant](09-User-OAuth-Token-Code-Grant.md) and [Obtaining a User OAuth Token via PKCE](10-User-OAuth-Token-PKCE.md) for the two methods of obtaining these tokens.
 See below for a discussion of the differences between these two methods.

 The access available to an application using Classic User OAuth is the intersection of the scopes granted to the application and the permissions of the user the application is acting on behalf of.
 Scopes in Classic User OAuth are limited to either `read` which allows read-only access to all resources available to the authorizing user, or `write` which allows read/write access to all resources available to the authorizing user.